-The Disability Tax Credit is the doorway to the Registered Disability Savings Plan (RDSP), a new initiative by the Federal government of Canada.
-People must be eligible for the Disability Tax Credit to open and benefit from an RDSP.
+The DTC is a doorway to a number of other disability supports including the Registered Disability Savings Plan (RDSP), an initiative by the Federal government of Canada.
+People must be eligible for the DTC to open and benefit from an RDSP.
+For more information on the DTC, we recommend visiting the CRA website.

 The RDSP is a Canada-only registered matched savings plan specific for people with disabilities.

 Here are some basics about the RDSP:

-- For every \$1 put in an RDSP, the federal government could match with up to \$3 depending on family income - For people living on low-incomes, the government will put in up to \$1000/ year and up to \$20,000 in your lifetime. - Anyone can contribute to an RDSP-family members, friends, individuals themselves - The money can be invested in any way an individual or family member chooses - People can have an RDSP and still get provincial disability benefits.
-In most provinces you can withdraw as much as you want without affecting your disability benefits
+- For every \$1 put in an RDSP, the federal government could match with up to \$3 depending on family income. - For people living on low-incomes, the government will put in up to \$1000/ year and up to \$20,000 in your lifetime.
+This money will come into the RDSP automatically just by having the account open. - Anyone can contribute to an RDSP-family members, friends, individuals themselves. - The money can be invested in any way an individual or family member chooses. - People can have an RDSP and still get almost all provincial and all federal disability benefits.
+The RDSP is considered exempt income for these programs even when the person starts to withdraw funds from the account.